 If you have a qualification or you have prior learning that has been accepted as an equivalent, you will still need to complete the 1st Response e-learning which covers the policies and procedures you need to know when you are a first aider at Girlguiding.
 You will need to complete this e-learning before your qualification is recorded on GO.

 Process for checking equivalency.

 Check if your external qualification first aid qualification is suitable for Girlguiding by working through the 1st Response syllabus and checking that everything has been covered in your external training.
-A conversation with our county trainer Jean Whetham is required where she will explain the Girlguiding policies and procedures.
-Once your certificate has been validated your record will then be updated on GO.
+A conversation with our county trainer Jean Whetham is required.
+Once your certificate has been validated and you have completed the e-learning, your record will then be updated on GO.

 What happens when my 1st Response training expires?